malyn/Enforth/DESIGN.md

 # Primitives vs. Definitions

-**Primitives** are part of the MFORTH kernel and are Forth words written in C or Forth.
-C-based words can block if necessary (for I/O, although that would not be ideal if we ever implement multitasking), but they cannot reenter the MFORTH kernel.
+**Primitives** are part of the enforth kernel and are Forth words written in C or Forth.
+C-based words can block if necessary (for I/O, although that would not be ideal if we ever implement multitasking), but they cannot reenter the enforth kernel.
 That is because the kernel needs a thread of words to follow and that thread effectively stops at the point where a C word has been invoked.
 Reentrant primitives must be written in Forth and are then dispatched by way of the `DOPRIM` primitive, which tells the inner interpreter that the IP points into ROM, for those processors (AVR) that must use different instructions to access ROM and RAM.

 **User-defined words** are Forth words written by the user and are executed from RAM.
 These words can reenter the interpreter, change between interpretation and compilation states, etc.